San Antonio Spurs, De’Aaron Fox agree to four-year, $228M extension, AP source says

-SAN ANTONIO (AP) — San Antonio Spurs guard De’Aaron Fox has agreed to a four-year, $228 million maximum contract extension, a person with knowledge of the situation said Monday.
+Fox, in remarks distributed by the team, said he's driven to add to the Spurs' championship legacy.

+“Just being able to be part of an organization like this ... you come in here and you feel that.
+You feel that in the environment.
+You feel that in the fans,” Fox said.
+“And then you go into the practice facility or you go into the arena and you see those banners hanging ... there's nothing you can do besides try to build on that.”

 Fox is under contract this season for the final year of his five-year, $163 million deal.
-The extension starts in 2026-27, said the person, who spoke with The Associated Press on condition of anonymity because the Spurs had not yet announced the deal.
-They did not provide specific terms when they did.
+The extension starts in 2026-27.

 The move was expected after the Spurs made a big splash at the trade deadline last season by getting Fox from the Sacramento Kings.
 Fox has career averages of 21.5 points and 6.1 assists in eight NBA seasons.
 He averaged 19.7 points and 6.8 assists in 17 games with the Spurs last season.
 Fox missed the final 18 games due to surgery to repair the extensor tendon in his left fifth finger.